mrlacey/ghpkgtest/README.md

 This is a sample repo for showing how to host NuGet packages on GitHub.

-New packages are built after pushing into the `Library`directory on the Maon branch.
+New packages are built after pushing into the `Library`directory on the Main branch.